TrakJohnson/pistolet-ecran/README.md

 # pistolet-écran (screenshooter)

 Yet another screenshot tool.
-Only works on Linux (for reasons we hold to be self-evident).
+Only (doesn't) works on Linux (for reasons we hold to be self-evident).

 Uses: